Still unsure how the gut-brain axis relates to real-world issues?

 But one that would come to drastically improve my life.
 I read that the body needs histamine but can only handle a certain amount.
 If the body takes on too much histamine (specifically through food), it cannot break down/digest histamine properly and you can develop severe symptoms such as insomnia, anxiety attacks, rash, vertigo, low blood pressure and frequent urination.
 I had experienced nearly every symptom on the list over the past year (and off and on for most of my life).

-So I made another drastic change to my diet and started eating fresh, low-histamine foods as well as a low-carb hypoglycemic diet (a wonderful list of histamine foods and levels list can be found here.
+So I made another drastic change to my diet and started eating fresh, low-histamine foods as well as a low-carb hypoglycemic diet (here’s a wonderful list of histamine foods and levels).
 Though my diet was very limited and I was still losing weight (I was down to 165 lbs at 6’5 tall which was becoming dangerously low), I was having a major breakthrough.
 I was now sleeping nearly every night.
 I was also experiencing less anxiety and able to leave the house more often, though I was still unclear on how histamine intolerance started for me and why it seemed to come and go.

 While I was excited about my new path, I continued to struggle with my chronic hemorrhoids and was now experiencing heavy gas.
 Through my searches online and reading, I discovered the FODMAPs diet and started to follow a list of foods for that while staying low histamine.
 I had pretty dramatic improvements and had less hemorrhoid flare ups and almost no gas.
 I was thrilled and moved away from a hypoglycemic diet that didn’t do anything for my symptoms (and I’m fairly convinced I never had hypoglycemia but did have severe histamine intolerance and was misdiagnosed).